pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1167 Study More English

+I decide that in the end of the year I need a relax about study computer science things, and for this reason I will focus to improve my English.
+In my work in these moments, I have some meetings with native English speakers, and it is frustrating don't understand them very well.
+Also, I start to write Java tutorials one each week, I hope that in the next year I feel more comfortable with the English language.

 ##### Day 1165-1166 New certificate and Other Java Tutorial.

 Saturday I complete my course about Containers and Kubernetes, I do the test and approve it.
 Sunday I make a new Java tutorial about the static imports my second tutorial in the year I progress little, but I start to try to help others developers.